 As a girls school we also, of course, champion women.
 Our school was founded in 1905.
 The local boys grammar in 1674.
 Why the difference?
 When ordering vintage book cover posters for our sixth form centre we could only find books by predominantly male writers – why?
 In observing the world around us we want our girls to ask such questions, to be curious, to delve deeper – not for the purpose of passing examinations, but because we want them to take on the world!

 The overwhelming majority of students continue into Sixth Form.
 Most students complete 3 A levels but some do 4 and exceptionally some study 5.
 We have an extensive offer post 16 curriculum (some 30 subjects) focused mainly on A level but covering all disciplines.
 From the Mathematical and scientific disciplines students can choose from Biology, Chemistry, Physics, Mathematics, Further mathematics, ICT and Computer Science.
 In the Arts: Art, Dance, Drama and Music.
 Humanities subjects offered include History, Geography, Government and Politics, Sociology, French, Spanish & English Literature.
-We also offer Business Studies, Health & Social Care and Psychology.
+We also offer Business Studies, Economics, Btec Sport, Health & Social Care and Psychology.
+Students also have the option to access a few select subjects such as Philosophy or Graphic Design through our collaboration with The Harvey Grammar.
 Typically, around 85% of students continue onto university, the remainder directly into employment.
 We continue to expand our EEP curriculum post 16 as per our whole school focus on personal development with lessons for example on cookery and self-defence.

 The Folkestone School for Girls provides access to a wealth of additional opportunities within school through our comprehensive personal development & character education programme, The FSGBacc.
 There are opportunities in to take part in a host of different sports clubs and competitions, to participate in our many Dance and Drama productions or indeed to sing or play in one of our many choirs, ensembles or musical evenings.
 Students in year 7 will access Commando Joes, students in Year 8 can join our Combined Cadet Force, students in years 9, 10 and beyond can access the Duke of Edinburgh Award programme.
 We also have Debating Societies, Language Ambassadors, Peer Mentors, Young Magistrates, Young Enterprise and many other clubs, teams, sports, performances and activities throughout the year.